The name Rol arrived in England

 Early Notables of the Rol family (pre 1700)

 Outstanding amongst the family at this time was Robert Rolle (d.
 1633) of Heanton Satchville, Devon; and his son, Henry Rolle (1589-1656), an English judge and Chief Justice of the King’s Bench; Sir Samuel Rolle (d.
 1647); and his son, Dennis Rolle (d.
-1671) of Great Torrington, a lawyer of the...
-Another 73 words (5 lines of text) are included under the topic Early Rol Notables in all our PDF Extended History products and printed products wherever possible.
+1671) of Great Torrington, a lawyer of the Inner Temple; and his son, Samuel Rolle (1669-1735) of Hudscott Manor...
+Another 62 words (4 lines of text) are included under the topic Early Rol Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rol family to the New World and Oceana